Skip to main content

 Pet owners can bury their own pets, provided that the pet is one normally kept as a pet, such as dogs and cats.
 Animals such as sheep and goats, which are primarily kept as farm animals cannot be buried.
 Even if they are kept as pets, they must be disposed of by an approved route.

-If owners do not wish to have their pets returned to them, you should use a registered waste carrier to dispose of dead animals.
-You have a duty of care to make sure they are disposed of at a licensed animal crematorium or pet cemetery.
+If owners do not wish to have their pets returned to them, you should use an authorised waste transporter/carrier to dispose of dead animals.
+You have a duty of care to make sure they are disposed of at an authorised animal crematorium or pet cemetery.

 Return to the menu of the Managing waste materials environmental topic